 In terms of maintenance, be prepared to allot more time and money for it.
 It should be grown in a fertilised potting mix that consists of coconut fibre, perlite, compost, and other ingredients.

 If you have a pet at home, you might want to think twice about getting a bamboo palm because its berries are toxic to animals.
+Overall, if you want to get rid of toxic vibes, this is the best indoor plant in Singapore to have.

-FAQS about the Best Houseplants in Singapore
+FAQS about the Best Indoor Plants in Singapore

 If you’re looking for other ways to upgrade your home’s interiors, you might want to consult with the best interior designers in Singapore.
 We feature some of the most trusted and in-demand interior designers that can work with all types of homes in there!